W. B. Mason: Products and services

-Media advertisement

-In 1997 W.B.
-Mason began advertising on television.
-Its inaugural commercial was played during the 1997 Super Bowl.
-Besides their commercials, their trucks, catalogues, and baseball park signage serve as W.B.
-Mason's different forms of advertising.

 Sponsorships

 Baseball

-W.B.
-Mason is the "Official Office Products Supplier" to the Boston Red Sox, Philadelphia Phillies, and New York Yankees.
-W.B.
-Mason has its corporate logo displayed throughout several teams' home ballparks including Fenway Park in Boston, Citizens Bank Park in Philadelphia, and Yankee Stadium in New York.
-In 2003 W.B.
-Mason placed its first ball park advertisement on the Green Monster at Fenway Park; this was the first advertisement painted on the Green Monster since 1947.
+W. B. Mason is the "Official Office Products Supplier" to the Boston Red Sox, New York Yankees, and Philadelphia Phillies.
+W. B. Mason has its corporate logo displayed throughout several teams' home ballparks including Fenway Park in Boston, Citizens Bank Park in Philadelphia, and Yankee Stadium in New York.
+In 2003 W. B. Mason placed its first ball park advertisement on the Green Monster at Fenway Park; this was the first advertisement painted on the Green Monster since 1947.